 Suctioning via the ET tube is usually in two forms: open suction and closed suction.
 Many recent studies do not recommend the use of normal saline instillation prior to the suctioning episode.
-There are studies supporting increased risk of hypoxia, bradycardia, and vagal stimulation/aspiration with normal saline used for suctioning.
+There are studies supporting the increased risk of hypoxia, bradycardia, and vagal stimulation/aspiration with normal saline used for suctioning.

 Rarely patients may need to be sedated or given analgesia prior to suctioning their airways.

-The adequacy of suctioning can be assessed by clearance of secretions, improved breath sounds, improved air entry, good pulse oximetry readings, and improvement in respiratory distress in a patient.
+The adequacy of suctioning can be assessed by the clearance of secretions, improved breath sounds, improved air entry, good pulse oximetry readings, and improvement in respiratory distress in a patient.

-Complications from airway suctioning are relatively uncommon if performed with care and adequate pre oxygenation.
+Complications from airway suctioning are relatively uncommon if performed with care and adequate pre-oxygenation.

 Suctioning is a lifesaving procedure requiring timely and precise methodology.
 If done appropriately with caution, it decreases the risk of infection, pooling of secretions, and prolonged hypoxia.